-UPDATE – April 2022.
-Whorlton Bridge is currently closed to all traffic (including pedestrian) due to damage to the bridge structure, and will remain closed for our 2022 open days.
+UPDATE – January 2023.
+Whorlton Bridge is currently closed to all traffic (including pedestrians and cyclists) due to damage to the bridge structure, and will remain closed for our 2023 open days.
 Until further notice access to the railway is either via the A66 or via Winston Bridge and Ovington.
 Part of the approach road to the bridge is closed to traffic but access is available on our public open days – we are still open for business!

 We have ample free parking for visitors in the field adjacent to the railway.
 Bicycles can be parked alongside the station fence.